 Present value calculations are the best way to compare one Social Security claiming choice to another.
 Many online Social Security calculators use this methodology and do the calculations for you.
 This can help you visually see which choice is worth more to you over your expected lifetime.

 Present Value of Pension Options

 A present value calculation is also an effective way to compare different pension choices.
-If you have a long life expectancy one option may be worth more to you in terms of present value than another option.
+If you anticipate a long life expectancy, one option may be worth more to you in terms of present value than another option.
 If you are married, you ought to consider joint life expectancy in your calculations.
-On Financial Architects website, in the spreadsheets section of their Resources page, you'll see a spreadsheet titled "Pension Options Analysis Spreadsheet".
-It uses present value and will also factor in life expectancy probabilities to help you compare pension options.

 Frequently Asked Questions (FAQs)